Why start SAT Math prep with a diagnostic?

 How StudyGlitch supports SAT Math prep

-Use the free diagnostic to estimate current level, identify weak areas, and determine the most logical first step.
+Use the free SAT Math diagnostic to check your current level, weak topics, timing behavior, Desmos readiness, and the most logical next step before SAT Math practice tests or tutoring.

 Tutoring